thesephist/traceur/README.md

 ![Header image render](img/main.bmp)

 There is also a direct and well-optimized Web and JavaScript port of Traceur at [thesephist/traceur-web](https://github.com/thesephist/traceur-web).
-If you want a taste of how path tracing in traceur works, you can try an interactive demo at [traceur-web.thesephist.repl.co](https://traceur-web.thesephist.repl.co/).
+If you want a taste of how path tracing in Traceur works, you can try an interactive demo at [traceur-web.thesephist.repl.co](https://traceur-web.thesephist.repl.co/).

 ## Motivation